hiromi2424/Collectionable/README.md

 		}
 	}

-To see more syntax, you would watch [the test case](http://github.com/hiromi2424/Collectionable/blob/master/tests/cases/behaviors/options.test.php) or [the code](http://github.com/hiromi2424/Collectionable/blob/master/models/behaviors/options.php).
+To see more syntax, you would look at [the test case](http://github.com/hiromi2424/Collectionable/blob/master/tests/cases/behaviors/options.test.php) or [the code](http://github.com/hiromi2424/Collectionable/blob/master/models/behaviors/options.php).

 ### VirtualFieldsBehavior ###